On robustness of Spectral R\'{e}nyi divergence: Optimization paths

 Theorem \ref{thm: success Renyi} establishes a connection between robustness in statistics and optimization theory, offering a novel perspective in robust statistics.
 While detailed numerical experiments are presented in Section \ref{sec:numerical}, we briefly illustrate the implications through a simple simulation study here.

 We consider contaminated observations defined as

-with $X_{t}$ following from AR(1) model having $(\sigma,\rho)$.
-We perform 5000 iterations of gradient descent with a step size of 0.01 with respect to The left panel of Figure \ref{Fig_Renyi_demonstrate} illustrates the optimization paths and endpoints based on \(D_{\alpha=0.5}[I_{1000} : S_{\theta}]\), starting from the initial value (gray circle).
-Different colors represent different contamination levels \(z \in \{0, 10^{2}, 10^{4}\}\).
+with $X_{t}$ generated from AR(1) model having $(\sigma,\rho)$.
+We perform 10000 iterations of gradient descent with a step size of 0.01 with respect to Figure \ref{Fig_Renyi_demonstrate} (a) illustrates optimization paths and endpoints based on \(D^{(n)}_{\alpha=0.5}[I_{n} : S_{\theta}]\), starting from the initial value (gray circle).
+Different colors represent different contamination levels \(z \in \{0, 10^{1}, 10^{2}, 10^{3}\}\).
 The figure highlights the robustness of the optimization paths under varying contamination levels.
-In contrast, the right figure of Figure \ref{Fig_Renyi_demonstrate} shows the optimization paths and the stopping points based on the Itakura--Saito divergence $D_{1}[I_{1000}\,:\,S_{\theta}]$ starting from the initial value (the gray circle).
+In contrast, Figure \ref{Fig_Renyi_demonstrate} (b) shows the optimization paths and the stopping points based on the Itakura--Saito divergence $D^{(n)}_{\mathrm{IS}}[I_{n}\,:\,S_{\theta}]$ starting from the initial value (the gray circle).
 This figure demonstrates the non-robustness of the optimization paths of the Itakura--Saito divergence minimization under contamination.
 The instability observed here will be analyzed further in the subsequent subsection.
+Further, Figure \ref{Fig_Renyi_demonstrate} (c) shows the optimization paths and the endpoints based on the time-domain $\gamma$-divergence.
+Although Theorem~\ref{thm: Gamma meets Renyi} establishes a link between the time-domain $\gamma$-divergence and the spectral $\alpha$-R\'{e}nyi divergence, their non-asymptotic behavior is different and the implementation of the time-domain $\gamma$-divergence minimization becomes increasingly difficult as $n$ grows, because each optimization step requires a costly log-determinant computation; see also the proof of Theorem~\ref{thm: Gamma meets Renyi} in the supplement.
+This comparison highlights a practical advantage of the approach using the spectral R\'{e}nyi divergence.

 Practically, gradient descent updates commonly use line search methods to optimize the step size dynamically.
 To manage this situation, we present a guiding theorem for gradient descent updates with line search.
 In this paper, we employ the Armijo condition for this purpose.
 Consider an objective function $\mathcal{L}(\theta)$ to be minimized and let $\theta^{(m)}$ be the $m$-th gradient descent update for each $m\in\mathbb{N}$.
 The Armijo condition with $c\in(0,1)$ selects the step size $\gamma$ in the $m$-th update $\theta^{(m)}$ so as to satisfy